Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/crossover-browser.md

 Users who have admin permissions can install the extension from the Microsoft Edge add-ons website.
 For more information, see [Microsoft Edge extensions](https://microsoftedge.microsoft.com/addons/Microsoft-Edge-Extensions-Home).

-## Supported connectors
+### Supported connectors

-Microsoft provides more than 30 Microsoft-built Graph connectors.
-The extension can recognize content on popular work tools such as Azure DevOps, Jira, Confluence, ServiceNow (tickets and knowledge base), Google Drive, GitHub, and Salesforce, for the connections enabled by your organization.
+Microsoft provides more than 30 Microsoft-built Copilot connectors.
+The extension can recognize content on popular work tools such as Azure DevOps, Jira, Confluence, ServiceNow (tickets and knowledge base), Google Drive, GitHub, and Salesforce, for connections enabled by your organization.